Yeamin-Talukder/CODEFORCES-PROBLEMS-ANALYZER/README.md

 </details>

 > [!WARNING]
-> ## If you change the Handle name Make sure to delete all the data of Problemcache sheet else it will show previous handle fetch data.
+> ## If you change the Handle name Make sure to click on the " Reset Cache " it will delete all the previous handle cache or you will get previous handle cache data in your search.

 > [!IMPORTANT]